alces-software/metalware/docs/design/04-asset-records.md

 existing record should be moved to a temporary file which is then edited.

 Once the user has finished editing the file and saves it, `metalware` should detect the editor has closed and continue on with the process.
 This should be the case when using `POpen.capture3`, however it might need to poll the editor `PID` until it is closed.

 At this stage, only basic validation of the file is required.
 The file is valid if it can be reloaded as a hash using `Data.load`.
 If the file is not valid, then the process should end with an error and point the user to the bad file's temp location.
 NOTE: Ruby does automatically delete temporary files, so special handling maybe required to prevent this.
+Validation can also occur on open.

 At this stage re-editing a previously bad file does not need to be supported.
 This can be added in the future.